GeoCart’2024

 David Garcia somehow managed to keep the energy going in a talk entitled ‘Revisiting the Social Nature of Mapping’.
 As in Daniel O’s talk, the memes were flowing, but so were the serious messages echoing both Ocean’s and Daniel H’s talks from the previous day in taking seriously the emotional heft of cartography, and its roles in colonisation and decolonisation.
 The recently minted Dr. Garcia wears his learning lightly and with great good humour, but his work is deeply serious.
 For a sense of just how serious, here’s the thesis in full.
 I have made my own (marginal) contributions to critical GIS and critical cartography, and even managed to inject a little of it into the program at VUW but I still learned a great deal from this talk (and I also laughed a lot…).

 Sarah Bell introduced the final day with an emotionally5 nuanced presentation pushing us to carefully consider the many ways that maps can be biased.
 So far so obvious,6 but this talk added a few more dimensions for the manipulation of an audience, most poignantly sound, in an animated revisiting of Snow’s cholera data.
-As co-author of a book whose first edition cover featured the John Snow map, I was fully prepared to yawn my way through that part of the presentation, but this was very compelling.
+As co-author of a book whose first edition cover featured :the John Snow map, I was fully prepared to yawn my way through that part of the presentation, but this was very compelling.

 And finally, Wendy Shaw Toitū Te Whenua - Land Information New Zealand and Secretary of Ngā Pou Taunaha o Aotearoa - New Zealand Geographic Board, on the 100th anniversary of the board, updated us on progress in the ongoing consideration and restoration of Māori placenames across Aotearoa.
 The quick summary is that much has been done, and that much remains to be done.
 I scored a couple of the associated maps to add to Daniel O’s socks.